SCBI-ForestGEO/Dendrobands/data/survey_numbers_by_year.md

 In the raw (Archive) data, the final survey (2011.23) dates were not fully updated in data entry.
 Dates were assigned to be 12/15/2011 unless otherwise mentioned in the "notes" field.

 ### 2012
 In 2012, some trees were added while others died.
-Overall numbers changed little.
+Overall number of trrees changed a little.

 ### 2013
 2013 is the first year where the number of dendrobands matches what we see in recent years.
 50 more trees were added to the intraannual and biannual survey as part of a sap flow cluster study, bringing the total trees to 155 (intraannual) and 579 (biannual), including dead.
 Because dead trees weren't removed from survey sheets until 2018, these numbers are the ones seen in the archive sheets for 2013- spring 2018.